segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/listing.md

 ### <a name="0"></a>Introduction
 ------
-The `listing` object must be declared and filled in the source code of the page or after the page is loaded in case of using an AJAX-load catalog.
+The `listing` object must be declared and filled in the source code of the page or after the page is loaded in case an AJAX-load catalog is used.
 The list of products can be located on the search page (`digitalData.page.type` равно 'search'), on a catalog category page (`digitalData.page.type` = 'listing') or on any other page as one or more lists of recommended products (`digitalData.recommendation` equalt to [ `listing`, `listing`, `listing`]).

 Example of filling the object on a catalog category page:
 ```javascript